-In August 2020, Seeka formed a sustainability committee to provide strategic guidance on Seeka's sustainability framework, targets, measures and performance.
-Seeka is working to measure then incrementally improve our environmental performance and the associated governance processes.
+Seeka has a sustainability committee to provide strategic guidance on Seeka's sustainability framework, targets, measures and performance.
+Seeka is working to measure and improve our environmental performance and in our 2021 interim report we published the Group's carbon footprint for 2019.
 We know our orcharding and supply chain operations influence our environment, and we are actively addressing the risks and opportunities of climate change.
-The sustainability committee provides guidance to the Seeka Agile Sustainability Team (SAST), which was formed In 2019 to develop Seeka's environmental and social policy and processes, and to deliver incremental improvements to the business.
-Drawing together staff who are passionate about sustainability from all areas of our operations, and working with external advisors, Seeka's sustainability team is working to integrate sustainability into the hearts and souls of our employees and deliver projects that reduce Seeka's environmental footprint.
-Seeka's second annual Sustainability report is included in this document.
+The sustainability committee provides guidance to the Seeka Agile Sustainability Team (SAST).
+Drawing together staff who are passionate about sustainability from all areas of our operations, and working with external advisors, Seeka's sustainability team is working to integrate sustainability into the hearts and minds of our employees and deliver projects that reduce Seeka's environmental footprint.
+Seeka is committed to annually reporting our sustainability initiatives and have engaged Toitu Envirocare to independently verify our environmental footprint calculations.
+Seeka's third annual Sustainability report is included in this document.